mjkwis/AIxCards/.ai/register-implementation-plan.md

 # API Endpoint Implementation Plan: POST /api/auth/register

-## 1. Przegląd punktu końcowego
+## 1. Endpoint Overview

 **Endpoint:** `POST /api/auth/register`

-**Cel:** Rejestracja nowego konta użytkownika w systemie AIxCards.
-Endpoint pozwala użytkownikom na utworzenie konta poprzez podanie adresu email i hasła.
-Po pomyślnej rejestracji użytkownik otrzymuje tokeny JWT, które umożliwiają natychmiastowe zalogowanie bez konieczności osobnego wywołania endpointu login.
+**Purpose:** Registration of a new user account in the AIxCards system.
+The endpoint allows users to create an account by providing an email address and password.
+After successful registration, the user receives JWT tokens that enable immediate login without the need for a separate login endpoint call.

-**Funkcjonalność:**
+**Functionality:**

-- Walidacja formatu email i siły hasła
+- Email format and password strength validation
-- Utworzenie konta użytkownika przez Supabase Auth
+- User account creation through Supabase Auth
-- Automatyczne utworzenie rekordu w tabeli `auth.users` (zarządzane przez Supabase)
+- Automatic record creation in `auth.users` table (managed by Supabase)
-- Generowanie JWT tokens (access_token i refresh_token)
+- JWT tokens generation (access_token and refresh_token)
-- Zwrócenie danych użytkownika i sesji
+- Return user data and session
-- Implementacja rate limiting dla ochrony przed atakami
+- Rate limiting implementation for attack protection
-- Opcjonalna weryfikacja email (konfigurowana w Supabase)
+- Optional email verification (configured in Supabase)

-**User Stories:** Podstawowa funkcjonalność wymagana dla wszystkich user stories wymagających autentykacji
+**User Stories:** Basic functionality required for all user stories requiring authentication

-**Bezpieczeństwo:** Endpoint publiczny, ale z rate limiting i strong password requirements
+**Security:** Public endpoint, but with rate limiting and strong password requirements

 ---